Snowshoeing

 Overview

-Black Hills National Forest is the primary destination for fantastic snowshoeing opportunity.
+Black Hills National Forest is the primary destination for a fantastic snowshoeing opportunity.
 Thousands of acres await your exploration, with 60 miles of trails designated for shared cross-country ski and snowshoe use.
 Unlike many recreational activities, snowshoeing is a relatively easy and inexpensive sport.
-Don’t worry if you don’t have your own shoes – ski resorts, private lodges and outdoor sporting goods stores sell or rent snowshoes, from the traditional type to the smaller, newer model.
-Some resorts and lodges also offer guided snowshoe tours whose prices often incorporate equipment, food, and accommodation.
+Don’t worry if you don’t have your own shoes – ski resorts, private lodges and outdoor sporting goods stores sell or rent snowshoes.

 Where To Go Snowshoeing

-Break new trail through pine forests, up mountain slopes, over frozen creeks and across prairie land blanketed in white, or try some of these designated snowshoe areas:
+Break new trail through pine forests, up mountain slopes and across prairie land blanketed in white, or try some of these designated snowshoe areas:

 Mickelson Trail